 Interns are oriented during the first several weeks of start of the internship before the start of seeing clients.
 All interns receive a five day Therapeutic Crisis Intervention (TCI) training which helps in defusing client crises, with Rhinebeck/Dutchess Interns qualifying at Level 4, and receiving CPR training.
 Interns are walked through all intake, paperwork and medical file requirements as well as in use of the NY-CANS which is taken on-line by interns.
 Interns also receive a one day orientation to the agency policies and procedures.
 All interns receive an Employee Handbook at the start of the internship at a designated Employee Orientation training, as well as an Intern Handbook from the Director of the Internship during their orientation.
-Interns also complete (or have completed prior to starting internship) the ten-hour online training of Trauma Focused CBT (TF-CBT) and obtain a certificate of completion which is to be submitted to the Director of the Internship.
+Interns also have completed prior to starting internship the ten-hour each online trainings of Trauma Focused CBT (TF-CBT) and Parent and Child Interaction Therapy (PCIT) and submit certifications of completion to the Director of the Internship.